Planetmint Documentation

 Planetmint Networks

 A Planetmint network is a set of connected Planetmint nodes, managed by a Planetmint consortium (i.e. an organization).
-Those terms are defined in the Planetmint Terminology page.
+Those terms are defined in the .

 Consortium Structure & Governance

-The consortium might be a company, a foundation, a cooperative, or some other form of organization.
+The consortium might be a company, a foundation, a cooperative, or .
 It must make many decisions, e.g. How will new members be added?
 Who can read the stored data?
 What kind of data will be stored?
 A governance process is required to make those decisions, and therefore one of the first steps for any new consortium is to specify its governance process (if one doesn't already exist).
 This documentation doesn't explain how to create a consortium, nor does it outline the possible governance processes.

 It's worth noting that the decentralization of a Planetmint network depends, to some extent, on the decentralization of the associated consortium.
-See the pages about decentralization and node diversity.
+See the pages about and .

 DNS Records and SSL Certificates